lcdunne/lcdunne.github.io/README.md

 - Processed and analysed data with Apache Spark, Pandas, and SciPy
 - Applied _k_\-means and density-based clustering with Scikit-Learn and hdbscan for advanced data segmentation
 - Created insightful visualisations with Matplotlib and Seaborn to communicate data findings effectively
-- Data pipelineImplemented a data processing pipeline using Apache Airflow to automating our workflow
+- Implemented a data processing pipeline using Apache Airflow to automating our workflow

 ### Client project 2